 Videogaming: Newbies Guide to Elder Scrolls Online

 Elder Scrolls Online is a huge game with a lot of player choice.
 That is one of the things that makes it such as great game, but it also means that it’s easy to feel completely confused before you have even finished character creation.
-So this guide is not meant as a complete guide to levelling or to be a list of builds etc. It’s designed to help you make your first character and get going in the game as easily and successfully as possible.
+So this guide is not meant as a complete guide to levelling up, or to be a list of builds, or anything like that.
+This guide is designed to help you make your first character and get going in the game as easily and successfully as possible.
 If you’re looking for more advanced tips for ESO, also see these articles:

 - Playing in a team in Elder Scrolls Online

 But if you’re new to the game, read on here!

 - Creating Your Character

 There are two ESO “megaservers” for each platform:

 - PC (Windows/Mac): NA or EU

 Windows and Mac users share the same megaserver so they can play together, but there is no cross-platform play with consoles, unfortunately.

 Those NA and EU names should be self-explanatory.
 Pick whichever one is closest to you, unless you want to join a specific player guild that only plays on one of them.
 My guild Hidden Tradition plays solely on the PC EU megaserver, so if you want to team up with us, pick EU.
 (I’m @rodney418 in-game, so if you are on the PC EU server shoot me a message and say hello.)